bvn-architecture/styleguide/README.md

 * Select location on your computer to create the files, press OK.

 ##Pushing and pulling changes on Git-Hub
+Synicning your files with Git-Hub will allow you to work on a project with multiple people and keep track of every change.
+Sync regulary to keep local files up tp date
 * Press "Sync" in the top right to receive changes to files
 * Commit a change to officially note the changes to github: Insert a summary and press "Commit to ___"
 * Press "Sync" in the top right to upload and receive files.